 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Educational Opportunities May 14, 2019 Swallow-a-Workshop Asian Heritage Month May is Asian Heritage Month—a time to reflect on and celebrate the contributions that Canadians of Asian heritage continue to make, to the growth and prosperity of Canada.
+Archived May 14, 2019 Swallow-a-Workshop Asian Heritage Month The deadline for this opportunity has passed.
+May is Asian Heritage Month—a time to reflect on and celebrate the contributions that Canadians of Asian heritage continue to make, to the growth and prosperity of Canada.
 Swallow-a-Bicycle Theatre has previously launched two rounds of collaborative, innovative, provocative workshops.
 They are opportunities to exchange training, practices, and ideas between artists of various disciplines.
 We think of these workshops as experimental art and performance labs where you can explore curiosities among peers.
 In line with Asian Heritage Month, this iteration of Swallow-a-Workshops will be Asian-led with Asian-only participants: 1.
 Salu-salo/团圆饭 Led by Bianca Miranda (she/her) & Kris Teo (she/her) Monday, May 13, 2019 We want to gather/come together with other Asian folk in Calgary.
 A reunion meal if you may.
 Share some food, a story and let’s celebrate each other.
 Whether it was you, your parents, grandparents, aunts or uncles that came to Canada on a boat, a bird or a plane, you’re invited!
 Please email email@example.com if you have any food allergies/sensitivities or dietary restrictions by May 6, 2019, in order for us to accommodate your needs.
 2. Creating Work About Yourself / Creating Work About Others Led by C.E.
 Gatchalian (he/him/his) Monday, May 20, 2019 We’re all encouraged to create art about what we know—and we’re also encouraged, as artists, to stretch and engage our imaginations.
 This workshop will be divided into two parts.
 The first part will be about creating art about ourselves.
 Is there/should there be any boundaries to how much of ourselves we should reveal?
 To what extent should we be mindful about the sensibilities and triggers of our audience?
 The second part will be about creating art about others.
 What happens when the desire or need hits us to write about a community that we are not personally part of, or about an experience that we haven’t personally gone through?
 Should we simply abandon the project, or is there a middle ground wherein we can exercise our right to free expression while following protocols of respect and deference?
 Workshop facilitator C.E.
 Gatchalian will lead an open discussion on these artistic questions, which are becoming increasingly crucial in an age of growing sensitivity and awareness.
 The discussion will evolve into group activities that will apply these questions to real-life artistic creation.
 C.E.
 Gatchalian will also do a short reading from his play Falling in Time.
 How Much Does it Cost?
 Swallow-a-Workshop participation is pay-what-you-can.
 The suggested workshop fee is $10 per session.
 However, we will never turn anyone away due to lack of funds!
 Please contribute whatever you can afford.
 For more information or to register visit brownpapertickets.com for both or individual sessions!
 Email firstname.lastname@example.org or call 403.710.0093 for further information.
 The Inside Out Theatre space is accessible without stairs, lobby and house, patron restrooms.
 Swallow-a-Bicycle Theatre is based in Mohkinstsis, the Niitsitapi (Blackfoot) name for the place we now call Calgary, located in the Treaty 7 region and the traditional lands of the Blackfoot Confederacy (including the Siksika, Piikani and Kainai First Nations), the Tsuutina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw and Wesley First Nations).
 The City of Calgary is also home to Métis Nation of Alberta, Region III.
 We’re grateful to the past, present and future stewards of this land.